loliplayz22/jeopardy_lab/README.md

 ### 5. Daily work flow

--kimberly
+-Kimberly

-finished JSON file which contains three levels, two category of questions and set the input option as a, b, c, d.
+Finished JSON file which contains three levels, two category of questions and set the input option as a, b, c, d.
 Tomorrow I will work with Loli to make sure that the JSON file can be successfully imported and incorporated with the program .py